By Arctic specialist Tom

 As our ship hugged the coast of Spitsbergen — the largest island in Norway’s Svalbard archipelago, located at 78 degrees north in the Arctic Ocean — I stood on the bridge and looked out at snow-covered mountains and glaciers.
-They towered behind expanses of grey, ochre and moss-green tundra.
+They towered behind expanses of gray, ochre and moss-green tundra.
 Further north, we passed sea stacks, ice cliffs and the ice cap of Nordaustlandet Island.
 The ice was constantly changing — the size, the shapes, the otherworldly scale of it.

 Forget whatever connotations the term cruising brings to mind.
 Svalbard expedition cruises are voyages into an ocean at the end of the world.
 Exploring the barely touched landscapes, and the hardy wildlife that inhabits them, is what they’re all about.

 Where exactly do you go on an Arctic expedition cruise to Svalbard?

 Most expedition cruises aim to circumnavigate the Svalbard archipelago, a cluster of Norwegian-owned islands deep within the Arctic Circle, but this is always provisional.
 Weather can cause schedules to change, but so too can any information the expedition leader receives about potential wildlife sightings.
 Sometimes vessels will divert to see any wildlife in the locality.

 What you’ll experience on a tour of the Arctic

 Not only has Svalbard the highest concentration of polar bears in the Arctic, it’s also home to colonies of seals and walruses, many species of whale, land mammals like Arctic foxes and reindeer, and migratory seabirds.